fathelbab/cal-testing/README.md

   ],
   offers: [],
   coupon: { /* see below for coupon structure */ },
-  loyaltyDiscount: 25,   // applied to the remainder (only if coupon allows)
+  loyaltyBalance: 25,   // applied to the remainder (only if coupon allows)
   deliveryType: 'DELIVERY',
   appType: 1, // 1=mobile, 2=web, 3=kiosk, 10=all
 };